Complex number calculator with steps

 abs(2+5i) = 5.38516480713

 Square rootSquare root of complex number (a+bi) is z, if z2 = (a+bi).
 Here ends simplicity.
 Because of the fundamental theorem of algebra, you will always have two different square roots for a given number.
 If you want to find out the possible values, the easiest way is probably to go with De Moivre's formula.
 Here our calculator is on edge, because square root is not a well defined function on complex number.
-We calculate only one square root now:
+We calculate all complex roots from any number - even in expressions:

 sqrt(9i) = 2.1213203+2.1213203i